flygohr/space-druid-academy-examination/readme.md

 - [ ] Different stages for the fruit in the chopping minigame:
 	- [ ] The original idea was to chop the fruit in different stages, each expanding the collision shape so it would have been easier to get multiple fruit in a laser shot, but also more granular to get a 100% completion
 - [ ] Non-critical:
+	- [ ] Transitions are a bit janky
+	- [ ] Bottom bar sprites loading delay
 	- [ ] Some button remains highlighted the first time I call the options menu in, idk why.
 Probably hovering something, and not recalculating outline size